 - In 2023, CMS expanded the number of procedures that Medicare would pay for when performed in an ambulatory surgical center, including 26 dental codes and 11 surgical codes.

-- In 2019, CMS aligned the conversion factor to calculate payment rates for ASC services with the conversion factor for HOPDs for a five-year interim period.
-In 2023, CMS proposed to extend the interim period for two more years through 2025.
+- In 2019, CMS aligned the conversion factor used to calculate reimbursement rates for ASC services with the conversion factor for HOPDs for a five-year interim period.
+In 2023, CMS extended the interim period for an additional two years through the end of 2025.
+Accordingly, using the hospital market basket update, CMS finalized an update factor to the ASC payment rates for 2025 of 2.9 percent.
+The update applies to ASCs meeting relevant quality reporting requirements.

 Outpatient Surgery, ASC Joint Ventures On The Rise